Training Spiking Neural Networks Using Lessons From Deep Learning: The Neural Code

 \subsubsection{Spike Time Objectives}

-Loss functions that implement spike timing objectives are less commonly used than rate coded objectives.
-Two possible reasons may explain why: (1) error rates are typically perceived to be the most important metric in deep learning literature, and rate codes are more tolerant to noise, and (2) temporal codes are marginally more difficult to implement.
-A summary of approaches is provided in \Cref{tab:latencyobj}.
+Loss functions that implement spike timing objectives are less commonly used than rate-coded objectives.
+Two possible reasons may explain why: (1) error rates are typically perceived to be the most important metric in deep learning literature, and rate codes are more tolerant to noise, and (2) temporal codes are considerably more difficult to implement.
+A summary of approaches is provided in \Cref{tab:latencyobj}, with their snnTorch implementation below.